Circum Atlantic Speaker Series

 Kristen Silva Gruesz, Associate Professor of Literature, University of California, Santa Cruz, “Ambassadors of Culture: the Transamerican Origins of Latino Writing”

-James Walvin, Professor of History, Provost of the University of York, and Fellow of the Royal Historical Society, “What was the Importance of Abolishing the Slave Trade?”
+James Walvin, Professor of History, Provost, University of York, and Fellow of the Royal Historical Society, “What was the Importance of Abolishing the Slave Trade?”

 Spring 2005